 Dubbed by Akira Kurosawa as “the most Japanese of filmmakers,” Kenji Mizoguchi populated his movies with marginalized women such as geishas, barmaids, and mistreated housewives.
 But unlike stereotypical heroines who toil for an elusive dignity, Mizoguchi’s women selflessly devote themselves to the objects of their love.
 Mizoguchi’s heroines seem to transcend the horrors they endure in a manner that reflects Mizoguchi’s devout Buddhism, and these tragic tales are couched in a quiet lyricism that both evokes and celebrates the impermanence of human life in the context of the larger natural order.

-We're honored to join in the Black History Month celebration with this special archive of programming that highlights pivotal moments and notable figures in African American history, ranging from the heroism of the Tuskegee Airmen to the toe-tapping music of Miles Davis.
+We're honored to join in the Black History Month celebration with this special archive of programming that highlights pivotal moments and notable figures in African American history.
 You'll also hear from contemporary change-makers, poets and writers on the black experience, business leaders, and more.

 Healthy longevity is a critical aspect of human well-being.
 Join experts as they delve into the cutting-edge research and innovative solutions that are shaping the future of aging.
 You'll learn about what drives human resilience, the social implications of aging, the necessity of challenging stereotypes of aging, tips for how to live longer and feel better, and more!